stakater/Playbook/content/stacks/delivery.md

 # Delivery Stack

+![Delivery](./image/delivery.png)

+## Overview

 Delivery Stack is responsible for CI/CD and respective saving artifacts of the pipelines.

-![Delivery](./image/delivery.png)

 ## Tools Matrix